 We are here for general admissions questions for all Ph.D. and Dedman College Master’s applicants.
-Our office manages University Ph.D.
+Our school manages University Ph.D.
 Fellowships, McNair Scholar tuition waivers, graduate student travel grants, graduate student life initiatives, changes in academic status, dropping/adding courses, and other forms for Dedman College students.
 We also track dissertation submission and graduation requirements for Dedman College students.

 This office is there to help provide immigration services for those on F or J visas.
 We help with the coordination of pre-arrival information, current compliance issues, data management, and programming for SMU’s many international students.
 We also handle necessary reporting to the U.S. Federal Government, immigration orientations, and the creation of cultural and educational programming opportunities for students.

 Our career development center helps to match SMU graduates with employers.
 Through coaching from our counselors, students develop the skills necessary for lifelong career management.
 This center also offers opportunities for employers to recruit students through campus events and online resources, assists students with the transition to postdoctoral work or research, and guides international students in forming partnerships that will lead to their professional success.

 Are you interested in learning more about how to choose, apply for, and thrive in a Ph.D. program?
 Or perhaps you are an international student who is considering SMU for graduate work?
 We have two other resources to offer you as you consider your options.